 Question Subject: “RUN!
 RUN!
 RUNNER!”

-Employees of Huawei Technologies (M) Sdn.
-Bhd. of Malaysia (“Huawei”) and its affiliated companies, their immediate families, Huawei’s Advertising, Creative and Public Relations agencies, program organizer, their employees and immediate families are not eligible to participate in this Challenge.
+Employees of Huawei and its affiliated companies, their immediate families, Huawei’s Advertising, Creative and Public Relations agencies, program organizer, their employees and immediate families are not eligible to participate in this Challenge.

 Huawei processes and uses any personal data as provided by the Participant for the purpose of participation in this Campaign in line with the local applicable laws of the Malaysia.
 The personal data provided shall be processed for lawful purposes directly related to the running of this Campaign including but not limited to any administrative matters to facilitate the management and organizing of this Campaign as well as delivering the prize to the winner.
 Any personal data provided is retained no longer than 12 months after the Campaign.

 This Campaign and the Terms and Conditions herein shall be governed by the laws of Malaysia.
 Huawei reserves all the rights to modify or amend the Terms and Conditions of this Campaign from time to time, and the latest version of the Terms and Conditions is available at this campaign poster in Huawei Health App.
 Notwithstanding anything contained herein, in no event shall Huawei and its affiliates be held liable in whatsoever manner arising from, in connection with or relating to the Campaign.

+HUAWEI assumes no responsibility for late entries due to any reasons including, but not limited to, network transmission failure.

+HUAWEI shall not be responsible for any losses or damages directly or indirectly incurred by any party including the Participant in connection or arising from acts or omissions or in any way related to this Campaign.

+The Participant agrees to discharge and release HUAWEI from any liabilities and claims (including from breach of contract, tort, negligence or any other cause of actions at law or equity) arising out of or in any way connected to this Campaign or to the Participant’s entry in the Campaign.

+The Participant further agrees to discharge and release any third party which is related to and connected with this Campaign from any liabilities and claims (including from breach of contract, tort, negligence or any other cause of actions at law or equity) arising out of or in any way connected to this Campaign or to the Participant’s entry in the Campaign.

+By entering into this Campaign, the Participant agrees to indemnify and hold HUAWEI and the HUAWEI Group of Companies, their officers, directors, shareholders, predecessors, successors in title, employees, agents and representatives harmless from any claims, losses, damages, liability, claims or expenses (including any legal fees), suffered or incurred by HUAWEI due to or in any way arising from this Campaign.

 Please be advised that all materials posted on site are subject to public downloading and viewing of third party viewers.
-All intellectual property rights contained in the apps, theme(s), etc for the purpose of this Campaign shall be owned by Huawei and its affiliates.
+All intellectual property rights contained in the apps, theme(s) etc for the purpose of this Campaign shall be owned by Huawei and its affiliates.

 The Terms and Conditions herein shall be governed by the laws of Malaysia and be adjudicated by the exclusive jurisdictions of the courts of Malaysia.